 Koko Taylor, Queen of the Blues, says Willie Dixon was her right arm

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
-25, 2003 By Steve Newton When Koko Taylor was a youngster, living with her poverty-stricken family on a sharecropper’s farm in Tennessee, she used to find joy in her meagre existence through the music B. B. King liked to play.
-It wasn’t King’s own soulful blues that caught … Continue reading Koko Taylor, Queen of the Blues, says Willie Dixon was her right arm
+When Koko Taylor was a poverty-stricken youngster she used to find joy in her meagre existence through the music B. B. King liked to play.

 Magic Sam gave Magic Slim his nickname, told him to get his own style

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 1, 1999 By Steve Newton There are few blues guitarists around today who can match the fire and passion of Buddy Guy, but Morris “Magic Slim” Holt is right up there with the best of them.
-As can be heard on Magic Slim & the Teardrops’ latest CD, … Continue reading Magic Sam gave Magic Slim his nickname, told him to get his own style
+ORIGINALLY PUBLISHED ON JULY 1, 1999 By Steve Newton There are few blues guitarists around today who can match the fire and passion of Buddy Guy, but Morris “Magic Slim” Holt is right up there with the best of them.
+As can be heard on Magic Slim & the Teardrops’ latest CD, Black Tornado, the … Continue reading Magic Sam gave Magic Slim his nickname, told him to get his own style

 Eddy Clearwater took Magic lessons on Chicago’s West Side

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 24, 1999 Eddy “The Chief” Clearwater chose a good guy to hang with when he moved to Chicago’s West Side in 1950.
+ORIGINALLY PUBLISHED ON JUNE 24, 1999 By Steve Newton Eddy “The Chief” Clearwater chose a good guy to hang with when he moved to Chicago’s West Side in 1950.
 As a budding, 15-year-old bluesman, Clearwater became close friends with Magic Sam, the legendary West Side guitarist who died of a heart attack at the age … Continue reading Eddy Clearwater took Magic lessons on Chicago’s West Side

 Chicago blues legend Otis Rush still gets around: “It’s a job, you know, and I got to work.”

 ORIGINALLY PUBLISHED ON JUNE 19, 1997 By Steve Newton In conversation, blues legend Otis Rush comes across like one of his classic guitar solos: direct and to the point.
 He’s no fancy talker, but he gets to the heart of the matter.
-When the Georgia Straight tracks the 62-year-old musician down at his home in … Continue reading Chicago blues legend Otis Rush still gets around: “It’s a job, you know, and I got to work.”
+When I track the 62-year-old musician down at his home in Chicago, and … Continue reading Chicago blues legend Otis Rush still gets around: “It’s a job, you know, and I got to work.”

 David Gogo farts in his old record label’s general direction on Dine Under the Stars

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-27, 1997 Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the tail.
+ORIGINALLY PUBLISHED ON FEB.
+27, 1997 By Steve Newton Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the balls.
 Only 25 years old, he was inked to a worldwide recording deal by EMI Music, which was so pleased about signing Gogo that it manufactured limited-edition double-disc promo versions … Continue reading David Gogo farts in his old record label’s general direction on Dine Under the Stars

 B.B.
 King’s busted guitar string becomes treasure for Tinsley Ellis